Schossi/ActionAdventureWeb/_pages/manual/overview.md

 Start up Scenes/HeroTitle to __start the game from the title screen__ just like the demo does.

 __IMPORTANT__, before playing the 'SaveSlot' app variable has to be added in visual scripting.
-Select the Logic Object in the Hierarchy and click 'Edit Graph' which opens the visual scripting graph.
+In the 'HeroTitle' scene select the Logic Object in the hierarchy and click 'Edit Graph' which opens the visual scripting graph.
 In the 'App' tab on the bottom left add a variable called 'SaveSlot' of type Integer with a default value of -1.
 This is needed to carry over the save slot between scenes.

 Scenes/Debugging/HeroDebuggingGeneral is a __useful scene for testing__, some more specialized scenes can be found in the same folder